owenpriestley/owenpriestley.github.io/_posts/2014-03-15-snow-sleet-repeat.md

 ![full](/images/dscf0350.jpg)
 {: .align-center}
-_Kensington Market's indoor emporium of trinkets._
+<h2 class="img">Kensington Market's indoor emporium of trinkets.</h2>

 St. Lawrence Market is great for records, prints, books, crockery, watches, cameras and just about anything else imagineable.
 It took some time to work our way through the labyrinth of trinkets but I came out with LPs by <em>Cat Stevens</em> and <em>Louis Armstrong</em>, and a 1963 subway map of the Bloor/Ossington neighbourhood.

 ![full](/images/dscf0352.jpg)
 {: .align-center}
-_Jess perfectly executes the 'hold an Elton record in front of your face' stunt._
+<h2 class="img">Jess perfectly executes the 'hold an Elton record in front of your face' stunt.</h2>

 The Distillery District, as the name suggests, also houses an abundance of bars and restaurants in a relatively small neighbourhood. <em>C'est What? </em>is one of them; a spacious basement with pool tables, a live music space and an excellent selection of craft beers from Ontario and beyond.